 Grapefruit Essential Oil

-Grapefruit Oil is a wonderfully energizing oil that isn't too strong or overpowering.
+Grapefruit Essential Oil is a wonderfully energizing oil that isn't too strong or overpowering.
 Grapefruit Oil is a wonderful pick-me-up oil that can be diffused in the mornings or at times of the day when I need a bit of a boost.
 Grapefruit Oil is also great to diffuse with other energizing oils like rosemary because it lightens up and sweetens the blend.

 Both white and pink grapefruit oils are available, with Pink Grapefruit Essential Oil generally being considered the sweeter of the two.